joel-kelly/hugo_post/README.md

 python debug_run.py
 ```

-Open http://localhost:5000 in your browser.
+Open http://localhost:5001 in your browser.
 In debug mode:
 - No login required
 - No GitHub token needed
-- Posts are displayed but not savedpy
+- Posts are displayed but not saved

 ## Features